 For more information, please contact the research advisor in your chosen area of study:

-Please see Debra Moses in Chem 140 for the application for summer 2013 research.
+Please see Debra Moses in Chem 140 for the application or download the 2014 Summer Research Application.
 The applications are due on Thursday, February 26th.
 Applicants will be notified shortly thereafter.

 The MARC U*STAR Program

 The Minority Access to Research Careers - Undergraduate Student Training in Academic Research Program (MARC U*STAR) at Fort Lewis College is funded by a research training grant from the National Institute of General Medical Sciences, one of the National Institutes of Health.

 The Program prepares Native American, African American Hispanic and Pacific Islander students majoring in scientific disciplines to pursue Ph.D.s and long term careers in biomedical and behavioral science research.
 For more information, please visit the MARC U*STAR web site.